MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-identity-providers.md

 ### Azure AD v1

 You use the settings shown to configure the Azure AD developer platform (v1.0), also known as **Azure AD v1** endpoint.
-This allows to build  apps that securely sign in users with a Microsoft work or school account.
+This allows you to build  apps that securely sign in users with a Microsoft work or school account.
 For more information, see [Azure Active Directory for developers (v1.0) overview](https://docs.microsoft.com/azure/active-directory/azuread-dev/v1-overview).

 [!INCLUDE [azure-ad-v1-settings](~/includes/authentication/auth-aad-v1-settings.md)]